openwns/documentation/usersGuide/modules/dll/wifimac/preparation.rst

 If the directory ``PATH`` already contains a valid simulation campaign, the script offers two options:

 #.
 To update the content of the ``sandbox`` directory with the current version of the openWNS.
 #.
-To add a new sub-campaign in a new simulation directoy.
+To add a new sub-campaign in a new simulation directory.

 For the different experiments, we suggest to use different sub-campaigns, e.g. with names Experiment1, Experiment2, etc.